galaxyproject/training-material/topics/assembly/tutorials/ecoli_comparison/tutorial.md

 # Conclusion
 {:.no_toc}

 Conclusion about the technical key points.
-And then relation between the technics and the biological question to end with a global view.
+And then relation between the technical and the biological question to end with a global view.